uviclibraries/linux/pre-workshop.md

 ---
 ## Pre-workshop activities

 This workshop is meant to be relaxed and welcoming, so there will not be much preparation to do beforehand.
-However, to get the most out of your time, **we ask that you do the following before you arrive at the workshop:**
+But, to get the most out of your time, **we recommend that you do the following before you arrive at the workshop:**

-- **make sure your laptop works**: there is not much hope for a computer that cannot power-up, sadly
+- **make sure your laptop works**: there is not much hope for a computer that cannot power-up, sadly.
-- **find your laptop's charging cable and double-check that it works**: you will need to bring this with you to the workshop
+- **find your laptop's charging cable and double-check that it works**: you will need to bring this with you to the workshop.
-- **backup/copy any files you want to preserve to another location** (e.g., another computer, a flash drive or other portable hard drive)
+- **backup/copy any files you want to preserve to another location** (e.g., another computer, a flash drive or other portable hard drive).
- - **installing Linux will erase all the files, folders, and other content currently stored on your computer.** This includes pictures, documents, music, etc. Put another way, a fresh install of Linux will be erasing/overwriting *everything* on your computer
+ - **installing Linux will erase all the files, folders, and other content currently stored on your computer.** This includes pictures, documents, music, etc. Put another way, a fresh install of Linux will be erasing/overwriting *everything* on your computer.

 ## Optional: review the following videos